google/flax/docs/design_notes/arguments.md

 In Linen we can define `Module` arguments either as dataclass attributes or as arguments to methods (usually `__call__`).
 Typically the distinction is clear:
 * Completely fixed properties, such as the choice of kernel initializer or number of output features, are hyperparameters and should be defined as dataclass attributes.
-Typically two Module instances with different hyperparamaters cannot share in a meaningfull way.
+Typically two Module instances with different hyperparamaters cannot share in a meaningful way.
 * Dynamic properties, such as input data and top-level "mode switches" like `train=True/False` that should be passed as arguments to `__call__` or another method.

 Some cases are however ambigious.
 Take for example the `Dropout` module.